floswald/floswald.github.io/content/authors/floswald/_index.md

 superuser: true

 # Role/position/tagline
-role: Assistant Professor of Economics
+role: Associate Professor of Economics

 # Organizations/Affiliations to show in About widget
 organizations: